now0pen/ejs_ang/README.md

 # angularjs_ejs
 + demo page to test angularjs with ejs template engine, running on nodejs.
 + jim, ejs is easier to work with using emmet.io on vim.
++ april 20 - expand on pls project